This leaflet outlines the eviction process in the ACT.

 When a landlord or agent has made an application to the Tribunal the Registrar of the Tribunal must send out a written notice of the time and place for the hearing to the parties concerned.
 The tenant will receive a Notice of Hearing.

 The Tribunal aims to have a turnaround of no more than 14 days for a matter.
 This means that once the tenant receives a “Notice of Hearing” they should act immediately.
-At this stage it is advisable to obtain advice from the Tenants’ Advice Service, Welfare Rights and Legal Centre or an independent solicitor, if this has not already been done.
+At this stage it is advisable to obtain advice from the Tenants’ Advice Service.

 If you intend to challenge an eviction see our Tenancy Factsheet: Defending an Eviction.